GVR Report cover Canada Latent Tuberculosis Infection Detection Market Size, Share & Trends Report

 Key Companies & Market Share Insights

-Key players are adopting strategies such as new product development, merger & acquisition, and partnership to increase their market share in the country.
+Key players are adopting strategies such as new product development, merger & acquisition, partnership, and awareness campaign to increase their market share in the country.
+For instance, in March 2023, QIAGEN actively embraced the theme of "The Stop TB Partnership" for World TB Day by organizing a 24-hour event dedicated to raising awareness about tuberculosis.
+Additionally, the company is consistently undertaking initiatives to enhance healthcare services for screening tuberculosis infections, thereby demonstrating their commitment to improving tuberculosis detection and management.
 Some prominent players in the Canada latent tuberculosis infection detection market include:

 • Abbott